Facebook-parent Meta plans to lay off another 10,000 employees – KION546

 When the first round of job cuts was announced in November, Zuckerberg blamed himself at the time for the company's over-hiring earlier in the pandemic.
 Meta nearly doubled its headcount between March 2020 and September of last year, as the Covid-19 crisis led to a surge in demand for digital services.

-“The world economy changed, competitive pressures grew, and our growth slowed considerably,” he wrote.

-“At this point, I think we should prepare ourselves for the possibility that this new economic reality will continue for many years,” Zuckerberg added.
-“Higher interest rates lead to the economy running leaner, more geopolitical instability leads to more volatility, and increased regulation leads to slower growth and increased costs of innovation.”

-In its most recent quarterly earnings report, Meta posted a sharp drop in profits and reported its third straight quarterly decline in revenue.
-During the earnings call, Zuckerberg promised investors that 2023 would be the “year of efficiency” for the company, following years of heavy investment in growth and a more immersive version of the internet called the metaverse.
+In its most-recent quarterly earnings report, Meta posted a sharp drop in profits and reported its third straight quarterly decline in revenue.
+But during the earnings call, Zuckerberg promised investors that 2023 would be the "year of efficiency" for the company, following years of heavy investment in growth and a more immersive version of the internet called the metaverse.

 On that call, Zuckerberg also suggested that more job cuts could be coming.